conneroisu/cpre281-finalproj/README.md

 | 111 | 110 | A | BLEZ (Branch if Less or Equal to Zero) |
 | 111 | 111 | A | BGTZ (Branch if Greater Than Zero) |

+The following is the wave diagram for my testbench of my processor.

 ![[Pasted image 20240503061843.png]]